benefacto/multi-source-downloader/README.md

 The application has undergone several optimization phases and future enhancements are planned:

-1. **Previous hacky version**: The initial implementation downloaded the file in 4 chunks directly into memory, which proved to be quite slow (around 12 minutes per file).
+1. **Previous hacky version**: The initial implementation downloaded the file in 4 chunks directly into memory.
+It was relatively slow with the average download time clocking around 12 minutes per file, depending on the connection speed, server response time, and the host machine's performance.
 2. **Previous semi-optimized version**: The next iteration downloaded the file in 3 chunks into temporary files.
-This version was somewhat faster (approximately 5 minutes per file).
+This version improved the speed, reducing the average download time to approximately 5 minutes per file.
+However, the actual times may still vary based on the connection, server, and host machine.
 3. **Current more-optimized version**: The current version reuses the HTTP client across chunks, enabling TCP connections to be reused.
-This implementation is much faster and is largely equivalent to the average speed of my browser's download capabilities (around 2 minutes per file).
+This has significantly boosted the download speed, bringing it on par with the average speed of a typical browser's download capabilities, at around 2 minutes per file.
+This time, too, can fluctuate depending on the connection speed, server response time, and the host machine's performance.
 4. **Future further optimized version**: The next planned iteration will utilize multiple connections, smart chunking, various types of caching, pipelining, and other techniques to approach the maximum download speed of a browser.
-It is expected that this version will further improve the download speed (targeting around 1 minute per file).
+The aim is to further optimize the download speed, targeting around 1 minute per file.
+However, it is essential to note that these times will continue to depend on factors such as connection speed, server response times, and host machine performance.

 ## License